 Full Text: There are links to full text articles, but since UT Austin no longer subscribes to SoS online they will only lead to a reference and first paragraph display.
-UT Austin students and staff can use the reference to request a scan of a chapter from our print holdings (limited to 50 page-scans or less).
+Persons affiliated with UT Austin can use the reference to place a Get a Scan request for a chapter or section from our print holdings (Note: this service is limited to 50 page-scans or less).
 (Links to articles in Synlett and Synthesis will work, since we subscribe to those journals.)

 Each volume has keyword and author indexes, but there are no printed compound or formula indexes.
 Cumulative keyword and author index volumes were published for some Categories, but UT has only the index for Category 2 (vols.
 9-17, Hetarenes).
 Since SOS is arranged hierarchically by product class, you can browse for compounds by class/volume, and use the hierarchical tables of contents to identify a volume of interest, then consult the keyword index of that volume.